ratify-project/ratify/docs/design/kmp-nversions.md

       Last Refreshed:  2024-10-02T14:58:54Z
       Name:            yourCertName
       Version:         a1b2c3d4e5f67890abcdef1234567890
+      Status:          Enabled
       Last Refreshed:  2024-10-02T14:58:54Z
       Name:            yourCertName
       Version:         0ff373a9259c4578a247cfd7861a8805
+      Status:          Disabled
 ```

 ## Implementation Details

+- Modify the KMP data structure to include the status of the version.
+    ```go
+    type KMPMapKey struct {
+    Name    string
+    Version string
+    Status  string // Enabled or Disabled
+    Created time.Time // Time the version was created used for determining the oldest version }
+    ```
 - Add the `maxVersionCount` parameter to the KMP resource in Ratify.
   - ensure the value cannot be less than 1 or a negative number
+  - default to 0 if not specified
+  - maximum value should be (TBD)
+  - specify the value at the object level within the parameters of the KMP resource.
+- Changes to `azurekeyvault` provider:
-- Update the `azurekeyvalut` provider to support the `maxVersionCount` parameter
+   - support for the `maxVersionCount` parameter.
-- Update the `GetCertificates` and `GetKeys` methods to respect the `maxVersionCount` parameter retriving multiple versions of the certificate or key.
+   - allowing retrieval of multiple versions of certificates or keys.
-- Update the `GetCertificates` and `GetKeys` methods to remove the oldest version from the cache if the number of versions exceeds the `maxVersionCount` parameter.
+   - remove the oldest version from the cache when the number of versions exceeds the `maxVersionCount` parameter.
-- Update the `GetCertificates` and `GetKeys` methods to remove disabled versions from the cache.
+   - update disabled certs status in the cache & remove the certData from the cache.
+- Log when the status of a version changes.
+- Log when a conflict between the `maxVersionCount` and the number of specified certificate versions occurs.

 ## Dev Work Items

 ## Open Questions

 - If a version is disabled, should it be removed from the cache or retained based on the nVersionCount and marked as inactive\disabled?
-  - Retaining the disabled version would require changing the KMP data structure to hold a list of versions and their status.
+  - [x] Keep the disabled version in the cache and mark it as disabled.
 - If a version is disabled, does that count towards the nVersionCount?
 For example, if nVersionCount is set to 3 and one of the versions is disabled, should Ratify retain the last three active versions or the last three versions, regardless of their status?
-- What does the KMP status look like when multiple versions are retained in the cache?
+  - [x] Yes, disabled versions should count towards the nVersionCount.
+The reason for this is that disabled versions may be re-enabled in the future, and it is important to retain them in the cache.
 - Should the existing KMP data structure be changed to group versions by key or certificate name?
-- Should the KMP status return a flat list of versions or group them by key or certificate name?
+  - [x] No, a flat list of versions is sufficient.
+At this time, there is no need to group versions by key or certificate name because the verifiers do not need to know the history of the versions.
+- Should the KMP status return a flat list of versions?
+  - [x] Yes, the status should return a flat list of versions.
+- What should the maximum value for nVersionCount be?
+  - [ ] TBD

 ## Future Considerations